-Maximum assistance of \$50,000, including soft costs, may be provided in the form of a deferred payment loan secured by a Mortgage and Note recorded on the property, for the required affordability period.
+Maximum assistance of \$50,000, including soft costs, may be provided in the form of a deferred payment loan secured by a Mortgage and Note recorded on the property, for the required affordability period as defined herein.
 In the event contractor bids exceed the program limitation, the homeowner has the option of paying the difference between the lowest-qualified bid and the actual cost of repairs; provided the amount does not exceed \$5000.00 (any amount greater is found to defeat the purpose of the program).
 If the homeowner chooses to pay the difference, they will not have the option of selecting a preferred contractor but must go with the lowest-responsive and qualified bid.

 Where damages and/or repairs are covered by homeowners/hazard insurance, or a Home Repair/Warranty Plan, proceeds from the coverage must be utilized first before obtaining assistance, or in conjunction with the program.
 Where judicious to do so, the program may pay or subsidize the deductible(s) required under such policies.
-Where the property is not currently covered by homeowner's insurance due to uninsurable conditions, the homeowner must obtain adequate coverage upon completion of the rehabilitation and carry that coverage the entire lien period minimally.
-The homeowner is obligated to continue coverage beyond this point.
 Additionally, in the event of a declared disaster, homeowners shall seek assistance from all federal or state resources or programs first.
 All insurance or covered repairs must be performed and completed prior to program assistance.